WordPress/gutenberg/packages/data/README.md

 //  <SaleButton>Start Sale!</SaleButton>
 ```

+*Note:* It is important that the `mapDispatchToProps` function always returns an object with the same keys.
+For example, it should not contain conditions under which a different value would be returned.

 ## Generic Stores

 The `@wordpress/data` module offers a more advanced and generic interface for the purposes of integrating other data systems and situations where more direct control over a data system is needed.
 In this case, a data store will need to be implemented outside of `@wordpress/data` and then plugged in via three functions: